 Break-Up With Toxic Chemicals!

 I want you to run into your kitchen and get rid of all your harsh cleaners right now.
 They are harming you, me and the environment.
-My e-book has so much great information to help.

 Have you tried to DIY, it’s fun, easy and cheap?
 These simple, effective, homemade recipes with clean and disinfect your kitchen, safely!

 One of the cheapest ways to go green in the kitchen is by installing a low-flow aerator.
 We tend to waste so much water when cooking and preparing foods, this simple step will save you water by regulating the flow but without changing the pressure.
 You can also use your kitchen more efficiently by being mindful of how you cook and use the stove.

 Run the dishwasher on a full load and let the dishes air dry.
 I just leave the door open slightly and they are dry within an hour.
 If you are purchasing a new appliance for the kitchen go with Energy Star certified, they typically use 50% less energy (and about $40/ year on bills), this will help reduce your monthly energy bill as well.